JhonatMiranda/Openllama-CodeDepot/README.md

 print(remove_char("Hello world",

 Test 7 --------------------------------
-<s> You are an expert programmer that helps to write JavaScript code based on the user request, with concise explanations.
+'<s>' You are an expert programmer that helps to write JavaScript code based on the user request, with concise explanations.
 Don't be too verbose.

 Answer:
 You will be asked to write a function that will return the number of days between two dates.